Halliburton-Landmark/gdp/doc/gdp-proto-v4-proposal.md

 ----------------------------

 Every PDU consists of three parts, two of which may be of zero length.
+The first and third parts are visible to the routing layer.

 The first portion is the Protocol Header.
 This is binary encoded, and intended to contain all the information that the Switching Layer